What: an annual celestial light show of "shooting stars" or meteors.

 Geminids are pieces of debris from 3200 Phaethon, basically a rocky skeleton of a comet that lost most of its outer covering of ice after too many close encounters with the sun.

-Each December, Earth passes through the debris cloud left by the comet as sand-sized specks enter the earth's atmosphere producing a spectacular show of "falling stars."
+Each December, Earth passes through the debris cloud left by the comet as sand-sized specks enter the earth's atmosphere producing a spectacular show of "shooting stars."

 Beginning in early December, the Geminid meteor shower grows in intensity to finally reach its zenith on the night of December 13 and continue overnight into the early morning hours.
 The predicted peak is just after midnight on December 14.

 Look east in the early evening, (or straight up later in the wee morning hours at the peak around 2AM ) to watch for the brightest falling stars.
-The meteors speed into the atmosphere at 140 kilometers an hour, that's a blazing 80,000 mph!
-As they push through the air they are very hot and very bright, so even with competition from moonlight in some years the Geminids usually promise a good show.
+The meteors speed into the atmosphere at 140 kilometers an hour.
+As they push through the air they are very hot and very bright, so even with competition from moonlight the Geminids can be pretty spectacular.

 In North America, Canada and US East Coast residents will have the best viewing that night into the early hours on the 14th, but as Geminids are a "long tail" event, expect additional views growing less spectacular several days or nights before and after the peak.